bevacqua/contra/README.md

 - `on(type, fn)` Registers an event listener `fn` for `type` events
 - `once(type, fn)` Same as `on`, but the listener is discarded after one callback
 - `off(type, fn)` Unregisters an event listener `fn` from `type` events

+The emitter can be configured with the following options, too.

+- `async` Debounce listeners asynchronously.
+By default they're executed in sequence.

 ```js
 var thing = λ.emitter(); // also, λ.emitter({ foo: 'bar' })